Mik3Rizzo/Mik3Rizzo/README.md

 - 👀 Interested in Art, Philosopy, Beers and Music.
 - 🌶  [Paparu' crusch](https://en.wikipedia.org/wiki/Peperone_crusco) enthusiast.
-- 🌱 Currently learning how to live happy and fresh.
+- 🌱 Currently learning how to live happy and [Fresh](https://www.instagram.com/fresh.theitaliantrash/).
 - 💞 Looking to collaborate on something special.
 - 👨‍💻 Studying *Master's Degree Computer Engineering* at [University of Brescia](https://en.wikipedia.org/wiki/University_of_Brescia).
 - 📫 From Italy, the land of passion.